 Farmers such as Jeremy East (East Farms CSA in West Point), Tyson Roberts (Roberts Family Farms in Layton) and Kenny & Jam McFarland (McFarland Family Farms in West Weber) provide Utah residents with many of the pumpkins, potatoes, onions, corn, winter squash, sweet potatoes and other products enjoyed on the holiday table.

 In the fruit section, delicious desserts feature Utah apples, peaches, pears, and cherries.
-Many fruit farming families including the Tagges (Box Elder County), Allreds, McMullins, Rowleys, Rileys, Fowers, Fergusons and more (in Utah County), and Wadsworths & Freis (Washington County) provide great fruit in the late summer and early fall for preserving throughout the year.
-Many of these same farms, and retail locations like Payson Fruit Growers or the Rowley’s Red Barn, can sell frozen tart cherries for use in pies or to improve traditional cranberry sauce.
+Many fruit farming families including the Allreds, McMullins, Rowleys, Rileys, Fowers, Fergusons and more (in Utah County), Rileys & Tagges (Box Elder County) and Iversons & Freis (Washington County) provide great fruit in the late summer and early fall for preserving throughout the year.
+Many of these same farms, and retail locations like Payson Fruit Growers or the Rowley’s Red Barn, can sell frozen tart cherries for use in pies or to improve traditional cranberry sauce, or sell apples to use in pies or apple crisp.

 Similarly, many desserts and salads can feature Utah-grown pecans, pistachios, and walnuts from southern Utah.